Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 When the pods are fully dried (you will hear the seeds rattling inside) you will need to remove the seeds from the pods.
 You can do this carefully one pod at a time or you can break up the pods, releasing the seeds.
 This will leave you with seeds and pieces of the pods.

 It is possible to grow arugula from seeds that also have pieces of pods mixed In with them.
 The leftover pods will just decompose into the soil.
-If you prefer to be neater and just have seeds, you can remove the pod pieces, called chaff, by either using a sieve that has openings that are just big enough for the seeds to fall through or you can do it by simply blowing on the seed/chaff mixture.
+If you prefer to be neater and just have seeds, you can remove the pod pieces, called chaff, by either using a sieve that has openings that are just big enough for the seeds to fall through or you can do it by simply blowing on the seed/chaff mixture in gentle puffs.
 The chaff is very light and easy to blow away, leaving the seeds.

 To store your seeds for another season, place them in an envelope, a plastic bag or even an old prescription bottle.
 Label whatever container you use with the name of the seed and the date that it was harvested.
 The harvest date is important because different seeds will have different shelf lives.
 In the case of arugula, the seeds are good for 5 years.

 Store your labeled container in a cool dry place away from sunlight.
 A lot of people store their seeds in their refrigerators.
 I have dedicated an entire crisper drawer in my refrigerator to storing my seeds.

 Questions & Answers